beskarbuilder/TARS-BSK/README_EN.md

 - **PAM8406 Amplifier 5W+5W**: Low power, high efficiency audio amplification.
 Small but powerful.
 The perfect volume: audible to humans, ignorable to ruminants (fact verifiable by looking out the window).
 - **Loudspeaker 5W 8 Ohm**: One new, one rescued from old speakers in perfect application of the "reduce, reuse, recycle" philosophy.
 The surprisingly acceptable quality demonstrates that sometimes the best is what you already have.

-> _TARS-BSK comments: "My voice comes out of a speaker that used to play 80s songs.
-There's a certain poetry in that."_
+> _TARS-BSK comments: My voice comes out of a speaker that used to play 80s songs.
+There's a certain poetry in that._

 - **Radio Filter**: Specific effects to simulate helmet radio communication.